wvanderp/notes/funurals/Ideas for my funeral.md

 Put a little piece in the newspaper.

 I don't have a preference for burry or cremation, although I like the idea of the permanence of the grave.
 But cremation forces you to move on

+I like for everybody to bring a literal stick

 ### Music